xavibenjamin/smithtimmytim.com/src/index.md

 I was born and raised in Southern California.
 In 2012, I moved to Minnesota and spent seven years there.
 It was a great adventure.
 It helped me grow in ways I would've never imagined and lead me to meet my incredible spouse.

 I'm an empathetic human, striving to be kind and loving to my fellow humans.

 ## Work Stuff

+I'm a Senior Frontend Engineer at [10up](https://10up.com/).

-I'm currently building [Bokeh](https://bokeh.pics/).
+I'm also the creator of [Bokeh](https://bokeh.pics/).
 In 2019, I successfully raised over $10k [on Kickstarter](https://www.kickstarter.com/projects/timothybsmith/bokeh-private-independent-and-user-funded-photo-sh/description) to create an initial app.
 Bokeh is an Instagram alternative to share photos with friends and family privately.

 Previously, I was the Senior Producer at [Changelog](https://changelog.com/), Senior UX Designer & Developer at [Mealthy](https://mealthy.com/), Design Mentor at [Bloc](https://www.bloc.io/), UX Developer at [Galvanize](https://www.wegalvanize.com/), and Owner of [Anythin' Goes](https://anythingoes.net/).
 [Relay FM](https://www.relay.fm/), [Carbon Ads](https://carbonads.net/), [&Yet](https://andyet.com/), [Lullabot](https://www.lullabot.com/), [Crush & Lovely](https://crushlovely.com/), and [The Clinton Foundation](https://www.clintonfoundation.org/) are more of the amazing organizations I've had the chance to work with.
 Here's [my resume](/files/timsmith-resume.pdf) if you're interested.